mfreeborn/patient-list-generator/README.md

 Begin by selecting an input file - this is expected to be the previous day's list.

-Next, if the team can be inferred from the input list filename, the it will automatically be selected, otherwise select the correct team from the dropdown box.
+Next, if the team can be inferred from the input list filename, then it will automatically be selected, otherwise select the correct team from the dropdown box.

 Finally, select the desired output folder.
 By default, this will be the same folder where the input list is located.